The-Code-Dose/thecodedose-website/_data/blog/2021-02-28-learnings-from-my-content-creation-journey-on-instagram.md

 metaDescription: >-
   I began my content creation journey on Instagram in May 2019.
 These are my learnings so far:
+thumbnail: /assets/learning_instagram.jpg
 ---
 I began my content creation journey on Instagram in May 2019.
 It's been a little less than 2 years but I only started taking it more seriously since November 2020.
-I have grown from 1000 followers to 6000 followers.
+Since then, I have grown from 1000 followers to 6000 followers.

 ![](/assets/Screenshot 2021-02-28 at 12.47.02 PM.png)